Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 mixed into the code.
 Imagine the additional
 complexity
-if the code itself contained JSON or other quoted strings, with their own escape sequences.
+if the code itself contained quoted strings with their own escape sequences.